-Mark Hibberd Fencing knocking in a 10 ft strainer to hang a galvanised steel gate from.
-All fencing materials supplied by Belvoir Sawmill, including creosoted stakes and stock netting.
+Mark Hibberd Fencing knocking in a 10 ft strainer to hang a galvanised steel gate.
+All fencing materials supplied by Belvoir Sawmill.

 This year, we have provided The Chequers Inn at Woolsthorpe by Belvoir with a range of timber for several projects at the pub, included timber cladding and oak beams for an extension to their dining room/function room.
 The new extension is used to host weddings and parties, and complements the existing restaurant, bar and accommodation already on offer.

-The Douglas fir tree ring below was lightly sanded to remove the rough edges and used as a cake stand at a wedding.
-If you are interested in something similar, tree rings can be cut to size from a variety of species.
-Please contact us for availability and prices.
+The Douglas fir tree ring below was used as a cake stand at a wedding.
+If you are interested in something similar, we can cut rough tree rings to order, but they do not come with a smooth finish.

-The sections of elm below were cut to size and sanded to a smooth finish in order to create a unique fire surround for a customer.
+The sections of elm below were cut and planed to create a unique fire surround for a customer.

 A slightly more unusual request, but a welcome order nonetheless.
 We simply provided the spruce log for the weightlifting bar below, and the customer put in the hard work to create the final product.

-The boards used in the distinctive fencing below were cut for David Greaves Landscape Design.
-The fence was boarded using waney-edge Douglas fir, arranged vertically to produce an effect quite different to the traditional feather-edge!
+The Douglas fir waney-edge boards used in the distinctive fencing below were cut for David Greaves Landscape Design.

-The oak posts used in the landscaping project below were also cut to order for David Greaves Landscape Design.
-The design incorporates oak newel posts and oak standing posts, both of which were cut from locally grown English oak.
+The oak posts used in the landscaping project below were cut to order for David Greaves Landscape Design.

-Mills Dockyard, Long Eaton.
-Belvoir Sawmill supplied the oak boards for the coaming of a 1898 Truscott motor boat renovation project.
+Belvoir Sawmill supplied the oak boards for the coaming of this 1898 Truscott motor boat renovation project.
 The 'quarter sawn' oak boards were steamed and bent around a jig to create the shape required.